-We did not pay our independent registered public accounting firm for other services for the year ended December 31, 2018 and for the period from July 24, 2017 (inception) through December 31, 2017.
+We did not pay our independent registered public accounting firm for other services for the year ended December 31, 2019 and 2018.

 Audit Committee Approval

 Since our audit committee was not formed until March 13, 2018, the audit committee did not pre-approve all of the foregoing services although any services rendered prior to the formation of our audit committee were approved by our board of directors.
 However, in accordance with Section 10A(i) of the Securities Exchange Act, before we engage our independent accountant to render audit or non-audit services on a going-forward basis, the engagement will be approved by our audit committee.